4 Things You Should Know About Zinc and the Common Cold

 Popping zinc within 24 hours of the start of symptoms—and continuing to take it as long as your cold lasts—may help shorten your sniffle, experts say.
 How does it work?
 The theory, according to the Mayo Clinic, is that zinc may keep cold viruses from multiplying and taking up residence in your nose and throat.
 But don’t bother taking it just to take it; there’s no evidence it'll actually prevent a cold.

 RELATED: How to Stop a Cold in Its Tracks

 Pick a lozenge, not a spray

-Back in 2009, the U.S. Food & Drug Administration warned against using zinc gel sprays and nasal swabs after receiving more than 130 reports of people losing their sense of smell after using these products.
+Back in 2009, the FDA warned against using zinc gel sprays and nasal swabs after receiving more than 130 reports of people losing their sense of smell after using these products.
 (The manufacturer pulled the products from store shelves, though they claim no link has been established.)

 Though you can no longer buy zinc nasal spray, it’s still available as a throat spray, which might be problematic, according to Dr. Cooperman.
 “If you spray it into your throat it can still go up your nose,” Dr. Cooperman says.

 The best way to go is still the good old lozenge.
 Just make sure you suck—not crunch—it: “It needs to dissolve slowly to be effective so it can coat your throat,” explains Dr. Cooperman.

 Not all lozenges are created equal

 In order for a lozenge to provide enough zinc to be effective, it needs to contain between 13 and 23 milligrams, Dr. Cooperman says.
 Yet only two of the four lozenges Consumer Lab tested—Cold-Eeze Homeopathic Cold Remedy and Nature’s Way Zinc—provided enough.
 (There are other brands of zinc they didn't test.)